Razor Dirt Quad VS Dirt Quad 500 Comparison Review 2020

 What do we like most about the Razor Dirt Quad?

 - COST – At this price point, the Razor Dirt Quad is one of the cheapest electric four wheelers currently on the market.
 You are getting a great kids ATV with a nice top speed and good range.

-- COLOR OPTIONS – Razor has recently released several different color combos of the Dirt Quad.
-These colors include black, gray camo and pink.
-The grey camo Dirt Quad is by far our favorite!
+- COLOR OPTIONS – Razor has released several different color combos of the Dirt Quad.
+These colors include black, camo and pink.
+The camo Dirt Quad is by far our favorite!
 Check it out!

 What would we change about the Razor Dirt Quad?

 - CHARGE TIME – The charge time for the Dirt Quad is up to 12 hours.